-- CA entries shall be populated with the caCertificate, crossCertificatePair, certificateRevocationList, and cPCPS attributes, as appropriate; and - End entity entries shall be populated with userCertificate attribute containing encryption Certificate.
+- CA entries must be populated with the caCertificate, crossCertificatePair, certificateRevocationList, and cPCPS attributes, as appropriate; and - End entity entries must be populated with userCertificate attribute containing encryption Certificate.
 Signing Certificates do not need to be published to the PKI LDAP Repository.

-11 INTEROPERABLE SMART CARD DEFINITION
+APPENDIX A - PIV-INTEROPERABLE SMART CARD DEFINITION

-IGC PIV-I enables the issuance of Smart Cards that are technically interoperable with Federal Personal Identity Verification ("PIV") Card readers and applications as well as PIV-Interoperable ("PIV-I") card readers and applications.
-IGC PIV-I fully maps to the PIV-I specification as defined by the U.S. Federal Government.
-This section defines the specific requirements of an IGC PIV-I Smart Card.
-It relies heavily on relevant specifications from the National Institute of Standards and Technology ("NIST").
+The intent of PIV-I is to enable issuers to issue cards that are technically interoperable with Federal PIV Card readers and applications, and that may be trusted for particular purposes through a decision of the relying Federal Agency.
+Thus, reliance on PIV-I Cards requires compliance with technical specifications and specific trust elements.
+This appendix defines the specific requirements of a PIV-I Card.
+It relies heavily on relevant specifications from the National Institute of Standards and Technology (NIST).